dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ### Supported save locations

-The **isSaveToAllowedForLocation** API provides constants to check whether data is permitted by the IT administrator to be saved to the following locations:
+The **isSaveToAllowedForLocation** API provides constants to check whether the IT admin permits data to be saved to the following locations:

 * IntuneMAMSaveLocationOther
 * IntuneMAMSaveLocationOneDriveForBusiness